davewalker60/pmdup/pages/booking-las-arenas.md

 Use Wise, Venmo, or PayPal (just like we did last year).
 If you don't do electronic payments, you can mail a US check.

-<span style="color:red">*Your stay is not reserved and your room preference is not prioritized until your $100USD deposit is received.*</span>
+<span style="color:red">*Your stay is not reserved and your room preference is not prioritized until your $100 USD non-refundable deposit is received.*</span>

 You can pay the balance anytime before Jan 15, 2026, but note, if the exchange rate drops below 18 pesos/usd before you send the balance, your price will be higher:
 * The actual dollar (USD or CDN) price you pay would be determined using the exchange rate at the time you pay.